 At first, I gave Grace pointers and suggestions, then eventually sent her my printable cleaning checklists.
 Nothing seemed to help, and every day I was waking up to a new message from Grace saying her house was out of control and driving her crazy.

-One day I asked her exactly how much time she spent cleaning every day.
-When she said she had no idea but it was a few minutes here and there between other things it started to make sense.
+One day I asked her exactly how much time she spent cleaning each day.
+When she said it was a few minutes here and there, it started to make sense.
 She didn’t lack time to clean, she was spending her time on other things but didn’t realize it.

-Figure out how you are really spending your time, and whether you’re actually spending it on your priorities.
-With Grace, I suggested using a browser extension to keep track of where she was spending the majority of her time online.
-After installing it Grace realized she was spending between 5 and 10 hours every day playing games online, or browsing celebrity gossip sites and Pinterest.
+1. Track your time: Figure out how you are using your time, and whether you’re spending it on your priorities.
+With Grace, I suggested using a browser extension to keep track of her online time.
+She realized she was spending 5 to 10 hours every day playing games online or browsing celebrity gossip sites and Pinterest.